 About the Author

-Derek Perry is the Chief Technology Officer at Sparq, leading the company’s AI-First strategy and driving innovation through the development of strategic, AI-centric service offerings.
+Derek Perry is the Chief Technology Officer at Sparq, leading the company’s AI-first strategy and driving innovation through the development of strategic, AI-centric service offerings.